MaskoFortwana/CyberArk-WebConnect/docs/ErrorHandling.md

 ### Common Properties

-All ChromeConnect exceptions include these common properties:
+All WebConnect exceptions include these common properties:

 - `Timestamp`: When the exception occurred (UTC)
 - `ErrorCode`: A unique identifier for the error type